dansmyers/HonorsThesisGuide/README.md

 Sections and subsections should be numbered, with 1 for the Introduction, 2 for the first body section, 2.1 for the first body subsection, and so forth.
 You can use numbered sub-subsections if necessary, but those are often better handled with un-numbered paragraph headings.

+### References and Citations

+You should plan to accumulate at least **15 references** during the literature review phase of your project.

+Your literature review should focus on **peer-reviewed scholarly articles published in research journals or computer science conference proceedings**.

+General-interest media articles, opinion pieces, blog posts, etc., even those published in reputable news outlets such as the *New York Times*, are not appropriate citation material, unless the media itself is the focus of your study.

+Because the CS field is built around dialogue between academics and industry practitioners, there are cases where important work has appeared outside of the traditional peer-reviewed publishing process.
+Satoshi Nakamoto's original 2008 Bitcoin paper is a good example.
+It was first published pseudonymously on the Internet, and other cryptocurrency developers (who are mostly not traditional academics) have adopted the practice of releasing their work in public white papers.
+Software engineering and web programming are other areas where influential writing has happened outside of scholarly journals and conferences.

-References should be cited using APA-style (Name, Date) pairs in parenthesis.
+Cite your references using APA-style (Name, Date) pairs in parentheses.

 > The original Bitcoin protocol was developed by a person or group using the pseudonym "Satoshi Nakamoto" and publicly described in (Nakamoto, 2008).

-Many CS papers use numbered references in brackets, like [1, 2], but this style is hard to use without an automatic citation manager such as BibTEX.
+Many CS papers use numbered references in brackets, e.g. [1, 2], but this style is hard to use without an automatic citation manager such as BibTeX.
+The (Name, Date) style allows you to modify your reference list without renumbering.

-Include a title page with the project title, your name, etc.
+List all your references in a section at the end of your document, after the Conclusion.
+Format each list entry according to APA guidelines and alphabetize them by the authors' last names.

 ## Document Sections and Structure